G0blinC0de/Pizza-Parlor/README.md

 #### Tests

-Describe: Pizza();
+Describe: Pizza()

-Test: "It should return a Pizza object with user selected topping properties and size."
+Test: "It should return a Pizza object with user selected topping properties and size, and store topping price and size price."
 Code:
 const userPizza = new Pizza(["Mushrooms", "Fire Flower"], "Large");
 Expected Output:
 Pizza {toppings: ["Mushrooms", "Fire Flower"], size: "Large" }

-Describe: toppingSelect()
+Describe: calculateTotalPrice()

-Test: "It should calculate total topping price and return as toppingTotal value."
+Test: "It should sum the values of size and toppings for a total price."
 Code:
-const userToppings = ["Mushrooms", "Pepperoni"] toppingSelect(userToppings)
+calculateOrder(userPizza)
 Expected Output:
-toppingTotal = 6

-Describe: priceCalculator()

-Test: "It should add/sum the total of each topping selection and size."
-Code:
-priceCalculator(userPizza)
-Expected Output:
-"Your Total: $12.50"
+"Your Total Is: $5.75

 ## Setup/Installation Requirements